veekthoven/veekthoven/content/how-i-finally-created-my-personal-website.md

 node create-post –-title=”Post title”
 ```

-and it will create a markdown file titled post-title.md with a boiler plate for me to start writing my blog post.
-And when I am done writing, all I need do it is run
+and it will create a markdown file titled post-title.md with a boilerplate for me to start writing my blog post.
+And when I am done writing, all I need to do it is run

 ```bash
 node publish-post